tzhiru/csc365-project/docs/concurrency.md

 Another issue can happen when two users place holds on the same book at the same time.

-The holds endpoint checks whether the book is available, checks whether the patron already has a hold on the book, counts how many active holds the patron has, counts how many active holds the book has, and then inserts the new hold.
+The holds endpoint checks whether the patron exists, checks whether the book can be placed on hold, checks how many active holds the patron has, checks how many active holds the book has, and then inserts the new hold.
 If two transactions run at the same time, both can read the same old counts before either one inserts a new hold.

 For example, if a book already has four active holds and the limit is five, both transactions might read the count as four.
 Then both transactions insert a new hold, and the book ends up with six active holds.